 Common Oncodermatology Treatments

 Depending on the grade assigned to your condition and your unique needs, we may recommend a range of treatment options.
-The really important thing for oncology patients to understand, according to Dr. Awan, is that, “In many cases, there are easy ways to treat these newer rashes.”
+The really important thing for oncology patients to understand is that in many cases, there are easy ways to treat these newer rashes.
 Treatment plans may include: